- About this Agreement

 Remote access to the public network infrastructure

-ComTech provides for remote access to campus resources through public network gateways.
-Remote access services include remote dial facilities (i.e., ISDN BRI) and point-to-point provider-based facilities including DS1 and DS3 clear channel connections, broadband cable and DSL.
+ComTech provides remote access to campus resources through public network gateways.
 ComTech works with public network providers to implement and maintain network connections between off-campus NC State facilities and the NCState.Net backbone.
 The public network service provider is responsible for the leased line between the remote site and the NC State campus proper.
-ComTech provides and supports the network electronics and address on both the NC State campus and remote sides of the leased line connection.
+ComTech provides and supports the network electronics and addresses on the NC State campus and remote sides of the leased line connection.

 Internet gateway service